nodalida2021/nodalida2021.github.io/social.md

   * 22:00 22:20 22:50
   * 23:20

-Bus stop location in the centre:
+Bus stop location in the centre for going to the conference dinner:

 <div class="row">
 <div class="col-6 col-12-medium">